 What is Bullying?

-The textbook definition says it's any action that intends to harm, humiliate or coerce another being.
 However, like any standard and traditional concept, it's morphed over the years.
 As a society, we've entered an era in which there are now more mediums than ever before through which bullying can occur.
 This means the stereotypical rough-and-tumble playground spats that might have defined bullying decades ago are no longer the trademark signs.

 What are the Different Types of Bullying?